patoperpetua/scripts-common/README.md

 - [X] Fix documentation.
 - [X] Add script to download test script from gitlab pages.
 - [X] Zip all scripts and put inside pages.
+- [X] Create a docker image with all scripts inside.

 ----------------------